cristiantumani/finance.bold.new/public/docs/user-guide.md

 2. Complete profile
 3. Set privacy preferences
 4. Choose categories, you can either choose the ones we present by default, or you can create your owns
-5. Define a budget per category, this is highly recomended so you can have control on your expenses
+5. Define a budget per category, this is highly recommended so you can have control on your expenses

 ### 2. Dashboard Overview
-- Total balance - presents the remainng balance of the month in course
+- Total balance - presents the remaining balance of the month in course
 - Monthly income - presents the total income of current month
 - Monthly expenses- presents monthly expenses of active month
 - Savings rate - it's how much you would be saving right now taking in consideration your Income vs expenses